DigiThinkIT/frappe-vagrant-tools/README.md

 # Custom Vagrant V8 Setup

 This guide is for setting up a frappe/erpnext vagrant box from scratch plus a few extra productivity goodies.
+Right now this guide is MACOS **ONLY** but most steps should work fairly similarly on Windows and much more so on Linux.

 Make sure you have vagrant installed and virtual box: